Extreme value theory for singular subspace estimation in the matrix denoising model: Introduction

 Our main contributions are summarized as follows. \begin{enumerate} \item We establish novel extreme value distributional theory for fine-grained singular subspace estimation in the Gaussian matrix denoising model by proving that $\tinorm{\mh{U} \RU - \m{U}}$ converges in distribution to a standard Gumbel random variable in the large-matrix limit after suitable centering and scaling.
 See \cref{body-proposition:saddle-point-tail-equivalence,body-theorem:Gumbel-convergence}.

-\item We derive a non-asymptotic Kolmogorov--Smirnov distance error bound between the cumulative distribution function of our two-to-infinity norm-based test statistic and that of the limiting Gumbel distribution.
+\item We derive a non-asymptotic Kolmogorov--Smirnov distance error bound between the cumulative distribution function of $\tinorm{\mh{U} \RU - \m{U}}$, after suitable centering and scaling, and that of the limiting Gumbel distribution.
 See \cref{body-theorem:CDF-bounds}.

 \item Viewing singular values as nuisance parameters in the subspace estimation framework, we derive de-biased estimators of the signal singular values to establish the convergence in distribution of a data-driven plug-in test statistic.
-See \cref{body-prop:debiased-singular-values,body-theorem:Gumbel-convergence-plugin}.
+See \cref{body-proposition:debiased-singular-values,body-theorem:Gumbel-convergence-plugin}.

-\item Our theoretical developments enable a consistent testing procedure for investigating singular subspace structure in the signal matrix for which we provide a power phase transition analysis under simple alternatives.
+\item Our theoretical developments enable consistent testing for singular subspace structure in the signal matrix for which we provide a power analysis under simple alternatives.
 See \cref{body-theorem:power-analysis}.

-\item Our extreme value-type test has higher power to detect structured alternatives that differ from the null in only a few matrix entries or rows compared to existing asymptotically Gaussian-type test statistics based on the Frobenius norm and differences between orthogonal projections.
+\item Our extreme value-based test empirically has higher power to detect structured alternatives that differ from the null in only a few matrix entries or rows, compared to an existing asymptotically Gaussian test statistic based on the Frobenius norm and differences between orthogonal projections.
 See \cref{body-section:power-against-local-alternatives}.

-\item Simulation studies empirically demonstrate the robustness of our testing framework to departures from stated modeling assumptions.
+\item Simulation studies illustrate our main results and empirically demonstrate the robustness of our testing framework to departures from stated modeling assumptions.
 See \cref{body-section:departures-from-Gaussianity} and the Supplement. \end{enumerate}

+Although not the main focus of this paper, we also briefly discuss extending our extreme value analysis to non-Gaussian noise settings.
+See \cref{body-proposition:non-gaussian-noise-rank-1}.